deobandana/Machine-learning-challenge/README.md

  - Scale the data using the MinMaxScaler and perform some feature selection.

 9) Train the Model by using logistic regression.

+10) Hyperparameter Tuning ,by using GridSearchCV to tune the model's parameters.